IrosTheBeggar/mStream/README.md

 ## Install mStream

-mStream can be istalled on Mac, Windows, and Linux with NPM.
+mStream can be installed on Mac, Windows, and Linux with NPM.

 mStream is also available as a pre-compiled EXE for Windows.
 This version of mStream was created so solve the problem of dealing with NPM on Windows.
-Seriosuly, don't install mStream in Windows via NPM unless you know what you are doing.
+Seriously, don't install mStream in Windows via NPM unless you know what you are doing.
 This pre-compiled version is called mStream Express and will work right out of the box and has no dependencies.
 It has some additional features as well, such as adding a Tray Icon to manage your server.

 #### [Install with NPM:](docs/install.md)